-Then I was flipping through the Crate & Barrel catalog one day and spotted this beauty of a chandelier.
-I still had gift cards from my wedding, so I made the purchase.
+Then I was flipping through the Crate & Barrel catalog one day and spotted a beauty of a chandelier. (find similar ones here) I still had gift cards from my wedding, so I made the purchase.

 This was definitely the splurge for the room, but this room needed a statement, and this chandelier did that.
 Plus, I reinvented my the old sad chandelier into a perfect Outdoor Candle Chandelier!